vinusha1999/Financial-Analysis---Dashboard/README.md

 ## Overview

 This project analyzes a financial survey dataset using Power BI to understand respondents' investment preferences and financial behavior.
-The dataset is provided in Excel format.
+The dataset is provided in CSV format.

 ![Dashboard](powerBI.png)